Instant Pot Short Ribs are juicy and fall of the bone, cooked in the most amazing garlic and wine sauce, and ready to eat in just 2 hours!

 - Also, sear them in batches, you should have one layer of ribs in the pot at a time.
 I like to sear them on all the sides after that remove them to a plate and cover with foil to keep them warm.

 - You can also make this recipe with beer instead of red wine.
+Another secret ingredient you can use is bourbon whiskey!
+It works perfectly in this recipe, and it will give a deep flavor to the meat.

 - In addition, if you would rather skip the alcohol, you can use unsweetened apple juice or even cranberry juice!
 To avoid to have overly sweet ribs, you can use half juice and half beef broth!